thruthesky/angular-library/README.md

 By default, language files are saved into `assets/lang` folder.

+To set or load a language from language folder, simple call `setUserLanguage()` method.

+`setUserLanguage()` will
+(1) If a language code is given, it sets user language code into localStorage
-`setUserLanguage()` will (1) set user language into localStorage or gets previously selected language from localStorage.
+    Or if language code is not given, then it gets previously selected language from localStorage.
+    If language code is not given, and user has not chosen a languge code before, then it will use browser language code.
-(2) load that language file.
+(2) Then, it loads language file of that language code.
-(3) make it selected.
+(3) Then, it will make the language text as selected.
+So, it can be used by other language methods.

+* Example of setting/loading a language.
+It should be called in a global app service.

 ```` typescript
     _.setUserLanguage().subscribe(re => {